English

 The expected goals of your new Helpdesk solution can be many.
 You may want to reduce the number of incoming requests or improve the resolution time for those requests.
 Increase your operational efficiency, the efficiency of your resources or your service levels.
-You could also want to extend your Helpdesk to the complete infrastructure of your business or simply want to improve client satisfaction.
+You could also want to extend your Helpdesk to the complete infrastructure of your business or site to improve client satisfaction.

 How to choose your new Helpdesk?